Mirok Li: Biography

 Growing up alongside four siblings, the youngest child and only son of a landowner, Li grew into the Confucian custom, guided by the strict social order.
 At the age of four, he was introduced by his father to the Chinese script and the Chinese classics.
-In 1905 he attended the village school and was taught in the ancient Korean style (sodang).
+In 1905, he attended the village school and was taught in the ancient Korean style (sodang).
 In 1910, education at Haidju-school changed according to the notions of Japan, which had recently completed the colonization of Korea.
 One year later, at age 11, he was married to his wife, Choe Mun-ho.

-In 1914 he took a visit to the "new school" again but had to stop his education due to a disease that would accompany him throughout his life.
+In 1914, he took a visit to the "new school" again but had to stop his education due to a disease that would accompany him throughout his life.
 Nevertheless, in order to pass the entrance exam to the university, he got 2 years and could continue through 1917, a distance learning medical record at the Kyungsung School of Medicine in Seoul.
 During this time he had two children: in 1917 his son was born, and in 1919, Myung-ju, his daughter, was born.

-In May 1920 he achieved his goal and in 1922 moved to Würzburg, and a year later continued his medical studies in Heidelberg.
+In May 1920, he achieved his goal and in 1922 moved to Würzburg, and a year later continued his medical studies in Heidelberg.
 However, even in Germany he remained ill and had to interrupt his studies for a long time.

 It was not until 1925 when he was able to resume his studies in Munich again, when he changed his fields of study to zoology, botany and anthropology.
-In 1928 he submitted his doctoral dissertation on "Regulatory phenomena in the regeneration of planaria under abnormal conditions," and received a doctorate.
+In 1928, he submitted his doctoral dissertation on "Regulatory phenomena in the regeneration of planaria under abnormal conditions," and received a doctorate.

 In 1931, Li published short articles, such as the publication of "Night in a Korean street" in Dame.
 He found support from Professor Seyler, who became his patron, and later moved to Gräfelfing.
-In 1946 he published his autobiographical novel "The Yalu River flows", which was translated and published in South Korea in 1959 and made him instantly famous.
+In 1946, he published his autobiographical novel "The Yalu River flows", which was translated and published in South Korea in 1959 and made him instantly famous.
 Li took the place of his birth name, Eui-kyeong, for his literary activity to the Korean name "Mi-rok" of the Bodhisattva Maitreya.

-The last two years of his life Li devoted to his work as a lecturer in Korean language, Chinese and Japanese literature and history in the East Asian Institute at the University of Munich.
+The last two years of his life Li devoted to his work as a lecturer in Korean language, Chinese and Japanese literature and history in the East Asian Institute at the Ludwig-Maximilians-Universität München.
 Li died on 20 March 1950 and his tomb is still in Gräfelfinger cemetery.
 Large parts of his literary creation Li burned shortly before his death and therefore were not preserved for posterity.